benvds/kalender/README.md

 Basic component for rendering calendars.

-**IMPORTANT**: This is a heavily opinionated component and deviates from Javascript's default Date interface. *This component uses a 1-based index for month and weekday numbers.* Javascript's Date interface inconsistently uses a 0-based index for months and week days, but not for days or years.
+**IMPORTANT**: This is a heavily opinionated component and deviates from Javascript's default Date interface. *This component uses a 1-based index for months.* Javascript's Date interface inconsistently uses a 0-based index for months and week days, but not for days or years.

 The API relies on objects with year, month and day attributes, e.g.
 `{ year: 2015, month: 12 }` and `{ year: 2014, month: 1, day: 31 }`.

-Using Date for a calendar object is not necessary, which represents a moment in time.
+Using Date for a calendar object is not necessary, which represents a moment in time and includes a timezone.
 This component is only interested in days, months and years.
+It assumes timezones and localization are handled elsewhere.

-## Examples
+## Implementation examples

 - [Various datepicker examples](https://github.com/benvds/kalender-datepicker-examples)